 - Conspicuous Trenchcoat: Malachi Van Helsing wears one, along with a fancy hat.
 Which Taylor accidentally sits on at one point.

 - Disney Death: Dimitri doesn't actually get killed during the movie, but it's implied to be his eventual fate.

-- Friendly Neighborhood Vampires: He lives in the neighborhood, but he's not so friendly.
+- Friendly Neighborhood Vampires: Subverted, he lives in the neighborhood, but he's not so friendly.

-- Heroic Willpower: Lynette uses this at the last minute to curbstomp Dimitri before he can hurt her kids.
+- Heroic Willpower: Lynette, at the last minute is able to curbstomp Dimitri before he can hurt her kids.

 - Man of Wealth and Taste: Dimitri, understandable considering his Dracula like style.

 - Our Vampires Are Different: The writers do stick with traditional vampire ideals, to be fair, but this one isn't as violent or bloodthirsty as other famous vampires.

 - Wall Crawl: Or Wall Walk in this case as Dimitri does this to get back into a club he was thrown out of.